Steve Smith (cricketer): Indian Premier League

 The Supergiant management axed MS Dhoni as captain and named Smith as captain for the 2017 season.
-In RPS's first game against Mumbai Indians, Smith led his team to victory in style, scoring 84* and was rewarded with the Man of The Match award.
-Three consecutive losses, however, left his team in last position on the points table.
-A run of 8 wins in 10 matches helped Supergiant finish in the second position, and thus qualify for the playoffs, with Smith receiving praise for his captaincy from renowned cricketers and experts like Sunil Gavaskar and Kevin Pietersen.
+In RPS's first game against Mumbai Indians, Smith led his team to victory in style, scoring 84* and was awarded the Man of The Match.
+However, three consecutive losses left his team in last position on the points table.
+A total of 8 wins in 10 matches helped the Supergiants finish in the second position, and thus qualify for the playoffs, with Smith receiving praise for his captaincy from renowned cricketers and experts like Sunil Gavaskar and Kevin Pietersen.
 He led his team to the final with a 20-run victory over Mumbai Indians in Qualifier 1.
-In the final Smith's men faced Mumbai yet again.
-He scored 51 off 50 balls but could not lead RPS to victory.
-Pune lost the match by one run.
-Smith was RPS's highest run scorer in the tournament, scoring 472 runs at an average of 39.33, including three fifties.
+In the final, Smith's men faced Mumbai yet again.
+Smith scored 51 off 50 balls but could not lead RPS to victory.
+Supergiants lost the match by one run.
+Smith was RPS's highest run scorer in the tournament, scoring 472 runs at an average of 39.33, including three 50's.

 In February 2018, he was named as captain of Rajasthan Royals for the IPL 2018.
 However, following his admission of involvement in the Australian test side's ball tampering controversy in the Third Test in South Africa in March 2018, it was announced by the team that Smith has stood down from that role and Ajinkya Rahane took charge as the new captain for Rajasthan Royals team.

 On 28 March 2018, after being banned by Cricket Australia for his involvement in a ball tampering incident, Smith's player contract with the Royals was terminated by the Board of Control for Cricket in India as Steve Smith and fellow Australian batsman David Warner were banned from playing for their respective teams for the upcoming 2018 IPL edition.

 In November 2018, Smith was retained by Rajasthan Royals for the 2019 Indian Premier League.
 After losing six out of first eight matches of the season, Smith was appointed as the captain of the Rajasthan Royals by replacing Ajinkya Rahane.
 In the tournament, he scored 319 runs at an average of 39.87, including three fifties.

 He went unsold in the 2022 IPL auctions.